apache/solr-site/README.md

 The above command will generate your site and save it in the `output/` folder using the lucene theme and settings defined in `pelicanconf.py`

 You can also tell Pelican to watch for your modifications, instead of manually re-running it every time you want to see your changes.
 To enable this, run the pelican command with the `-r` or `--autoreload` option.
-On non-Windows environments, this option can also be combined with the `-l` or `--listen` option to simultaneously both auto-regenerate and serve the output through a builtin webserver.
+On non-Windows environments, this option can also be combined with the `-l` or `--listen` option to simultaneously both auto-regenerate and serve the output through a builtin webserver on <http://localhost:8000>.

 ```sh
 pelican --autoreload --listen
 ```

-Now go to http://localhost:8000 to view the beautiful Lucene web page :)
+Remember that on Mac/Linux you can use the `build.sh` script with `-s` option to do the same.

 ## Updating site during a Lucene/Solr release